huggingface/transformers/docs/source/serialization.rst

 of hardware and dedicated optimizations.

 Starting from transformers v2.10.0 we partnered with ONNX Runtime to provide an easy export of transformers models to the ONNX format.
-You can have a look at the effort by looking at our join blog post `Accelerate your NLP pipelines using Hugging Face Transformers and ONNX Runtime <https://medium.com/microsoftazure/accelerate-your-nlp-pipelines-using-hugging-face-transformers-and-onnx-runtime-2443578f4333>`_.
+You can have a look at the effort by looking at our joint blog post `Accelerate your NLP pipelines using Hugging Face Transformers and ONNX Runtime <https://medium.com/microsoftazure/accelerate-your-nlp-pipelines-using-hugging-face-transformers-and-onnx-runtime-2443578f4333>`_.

 Exporting a model is done through the script `convert_graph_to_onnx.py` at the root of the transformers sources.